plexil-group/plexil_docs/GettingStarted/Tutorial.rst

        }
    }

-Now you can watch your work in node!
 Compile and run the code on the robosim and watch the robot path to the nearest energy source.
 If you want you can show the detection range of the energy sources in the sim by pressing 'e' the goal by pressing 'g' and the flags by pressing 'f'.

 .. _library_calls: